KhronosGroup/Vulkan-ValidationLayers/BUILD.md

 `gcc-multilib g++-multilib libx11-dev:i386`

-This list may vary depending on your distro and which windowing systems you are building for.
+This list may vary depending on your distribution and which windowing systems you are building for.

 Set up your environment for building 32-bit targets: